saksholm/hhc_n8i8op_mqtt/README.md

 # hhc_n8i8op_mqtt
 HHC-N8I8OP MQTT gateway.
 Publish your relay board as MQTT topic tree.
 Can support several boards at same time.
-Connects to MQTT broker at localhost, default server port.
+Connects to MQTT broker at localhost, default server port. (edit: this modified version supports to configure MQTT host, user and password to connect your MQTT broker.)

-You have to set your HHC-N8I8OP as UDP service, port 5000. https://es.aliexpress.com/item/4000120026245.html
+You have to set your HHC-N8I8OP as UDP service, port 5000.
+Change ``INPUT_MODE`` to ``Trigger`` to get local inputs control relays. https://es.aliexpress.com/item/4000120026245.html

 # modified version setup:

 First clone this repo.
 run ``python3 setup.py`` or:
 - rename ``default_config.yaml`` to ``config.yaml``